Defensive Front Install Guide

 What Defensive Front Is The Best?

 As mentioned in our defensive formations blog, it depends on your personnel.
-The best scheme is the one that fits the players, and the coach is the most comfortable coach.
+The best scheme is the one that fits the players, and the coach is the most comfortable.
 If a coach has run a 3-4 scheme his whole life, it may be tough to adjust to the 4-3.
 It all depends on the coach.

 Choosing which defensive front also depends on personnel.
-If the team doesn’t have enough defensive linemen to play a 5 or 4 man front, it doesn’t make much sense.
+If the team doesn’t have enough defensive linemen to play a 5 or 4-man front, it doesn’t make much sense.
 If the team has many speedy linebackers and defensive backs, it may make sense to play a 3-4.

 A coach may play multiple fronts to keep the offense off-balance and use his personnel wisely.
 Larger teams with more players may have the depth and personnel to rotate players.
-This gives the coach the freedom to play 3, 4, and 5 man fronts to stop the run and pressure the quarterback effectively.
+This gives the coach the freedom to play 3, 4, and 5-man fronts to stop the run and pressure the quarterback effectively.

 About the author